-The Essentials of Innovation: Laying the Foundations with the right People, Place and Processes
+The Essentials of Innovating: Laying the Foundations

 By: